Nick7900/AutoCUTS-LM-Analysis/README.md

 3. AutoCUTSAnalysis  shows how we run the trained models during testing.
 The three types of trained models can be downloaded in the google drive.
 Please put them under "./demo_step003_training/models" to run them.

 4. ValidationDeeplearning shows how we run the trained models during testing.
 The three types of trained models can be downloaded in the google drive.
-Please put them under "./demo_step003_training/models" to run them.
+Please put them under "./demo_step003_training/models" to run them

+####
 contact: Nick Yin Larsen